 - A family history of Barrett’s esophagus or esophageal cancer.

 Since Barrett’s esophagus is relatively asymptomatic, many patients may not realize they have this condition.
-Typically, people learn that they have Barrett’s esophagus when they undergo an endoscopy for another reason, such as reflux, problems with swallowing, and chest discomfort or heartburn.
+Typically, people learn that they have Barrett’s esophagus when they undergo an endoscopy for reasons such as reflux, problems with swallowing, chest discomfort or abdominal pain.

-If Barrett’s is identified during an endoscopy, a biopsy is taken of the esophageal lining during the procedure to verify the presence of the condition.
+If Barrett’s is suspected during an endoscopy, a biopsy is taken of the esophageal lining during the procedure to verify the presence of the condition.

 Is Barrett's esophagus a cancer?

 The key determinant is whether there is dysplasia (abnormal cells), a sign of advanced stage Barrett’s.
-For people with high-grade dysplasia, meaning dysplasia that is very close to (but not quite) cancer, the chances of developing cancer increases — up to 15 to 20%.
-“If a patient shows signs of either low-grade or high-grade dysplasia, we’ll typically perform treatment to eradicate the Barrett’s condition, because we know that those individuals are at a higher risk for developing cancer than the average patient with Barrett’s.”
+For people with high-grade dysplasia, meaning dysplasia that is very close to (but not quite) cancer, the chance of developing cancer increases dramatically, up to 15 to 20%.
+“If a patient shows signs of either low-grade or high-grade dysplasia, we’ll typically perform treatment to eradicate the Barrett’s condition.
+We know that those individuals are at a higher risk for developing cancer than the average patient with Barrett’s and available treatments work very well to reduce this risk.”

 Why Roswell Park?